wanghalan/dspg22_osm-tester/README.md

 Quickstart
 ---
-To use, use the [overpass api](https://wiki.openstreetmap.org/wiki/Overpass_API) to download coordinates of specific areas to look at.
+To use, use the [overpass api](https://wiki.openstreetmap.org/wiki/Overpass_API) to download coordinates of specific cities to look at.
 For example, in our case, we look towards Virginia and West Virginia

 ```python
 python osm-coor-get.py -a Virginia "West Virginia" -o vw.csv